 Some have intrepreted Suranne's comments as meaning any hopes of a third season of the BBC drama have been firmly ruled out, after mounting speculation that it could return.

-For the moment, Suranne is instead returning to tread the boards at the theatre with her new production, Frozen, at the Theatre Royal Haymarket.
+Last year, Suranne returned to the theatre with production, Frozen, at the Theatre Royal Haymarket.

-She will play the role of Nancy, whose 10-year-old daughter is abducted and killed.
-The show will explore the fall-out from the tragic events, and how Nancy comes to terms with the devastating blow.
+She played the role of Nancy, whose 10-year-old daughter is abducted and killed.
+The show explored the fall-out from the tragic events, and how Nancy comes to terms with the devastating blow.